Custom Carrier Card Flow

 # example <SOM board name> is K26 or K24

-The Vivado starter project can be found in hardware/ folder, and developers can open the project using the .xpr file.
-This project is a SOM (K26/K24) project only, and will not contain any information about the carrier card being used.
+The Vivado starter project can be found in the hardware/ folder, and you can open the project using the .xpr file.
+This project is a SOM (K26/K24) project only and does not contain any information about the carrier card being used.
 However, it does have enough information to boot basic Linux.
-It has all the peripherals that exist on production Kria SOM itself.
-For an example, on K26 Production SOM, it has DDR, eMMC, QSPI, UART, etc enabled, as highlighted in purple in the PCW snapshot here:
+It has all the peripherals that exist on a production Kria SOM itself.
+For an example, on the K26 Production SOM, it has DDR, eMMC, QSPI, UART, and so on enabled, as highlighted in purple in the following PCW screenshot:

 pcw

-User can then configure the PCW to enable carrier-card specific peripherals such as GEM, USB, etc.
+You can then configure the PCW to enable carrier-card specific peripherals such as GEM, USB, and so on.

-Please refer to Vivado documentation to add custom IP blocks into your design and generate a .xsa file and a binary bitstream (.bin file converted .bit.bin file).
-In order to generate a binary bitstream (.bin) file, go to Tools -> setting and enable -bin_file, and rename the generated .bin file to .bit.bin.
+To add custom IP blocks into your design and generate a .xsa file and a binary bitstream (.bin file converted .bit.bin file), refer to the Vivado documentation.
+To generate a binary bitstream (.bin) file, nav to Tools -> setting and enable -bin_file, and rename the generated .bin file to .bit.bin.

 Board Files

-An updated .xsa file needs to be generated by using File -> Export -> Export Hardware, make sure to select “include bitstream” in the generation.
+To generate an updated .xsa file, select File -> Export -> Export Hardware.
+Make sure to select include bitstream in the generation.

 Board Files

-An example base design for booting Linux can be found in PetaLinux project folder generated from SOM Starter Kit BSP in project-spec/hw-description/system.xsa.
+An example base design for booting Linux is found in the PetaLinux project folder generated from SOM Starter Kit BSP in project-spec/hw-description/system.xsa.

-If using Linux the developer will also need to create a dtsi file for the project.
+If using Linux, you also need to create a .dtsi file for the project.
 You can find the DTSI files in Xilinx device-tree-xlnx repo or u-boot repo.
-For an example,
+For example:

-Please refer to UG1144 for detailed guide to create an image.
-Below are the commands extracted from the guide:
+For a detailed guide to create an image, refer to the PetaLinux Tools Documentation: Reference Guide (UG1144).
+The following are the commands extracted from the guide:

 petalinux-create --type project --template zynqMP --name <petalinux_project>